coolwanglu/BrowserHack/README.md

-#NetHack.js
+#BrowserHack

-NetHack for the Web
+NetHack ported to the Web

+Most porting stuffs go to `win/web/*`

 `build.sh` might be useful if you want to bulid the project on Linux.